-The study was carried out in the three protected areas - Gaoligongonshan National Nature Reserve in Yunnan, China; Namdapha National Park and Tiger Reserve in North-east India; and Hkakaborazi National Park in Northern Kachin, Myanmar.
-The three PAs along with Hponkanrazi Wildlife Sanctuary in Kachin, Myanmar form a contiguous ecological landscape and represent the northern most section of the Far-eastern Himalayan Landscape (Fig. 1.).
-The transboundary landscape has been identified by the International Centre for Integrated Mountain Development and partners in the three countries (China, India and Myanmar) to promote regional cooperation for integrated conservation and development (ICIMOD 2019).
+The study was carried out in the three protected areas - Gaoligongonshan National Nature Reserve (GNNR) in Yunnan, China; Namdapha National Park and Tiger Reserve (NNP-TR) in North-east India; and Hkakaborazi National Park (HKNP) in Northern Kachin, Myanmar.
+The three PAs along with Hponkanrazi Wildlife Sanctuary in Kachin, Myanmar form a contiguous ecological landscape in the north-western part of of the Far-eastern Himalayan Landscape (Fig. 1.).
+The transboundary landscape has been jointly identified by the International Centre for Integrated Mountain Development and partners in the three countries to promote regional cooperation for integrated conservation and development (ICIMOD 2019).